markbang/cyop/README.md

 Open [http://localhost:3001](http://localhost:3001) in your browser to see the web application.
 The API is running at [http://localhost:3000](http://localhost:3000).

-## Deployment (Cloudflare Wrangler)
+## Deployment
+- Build all apps: `bun run build`.
-- Web deploy: cd apps/web && bun run deploy
+- Web-only build: `cd apps/web && bun run build` (outputs static assets in `apps/web/dist` for any static host or CDN).
+- Server-only build: `cd apps/server && bun run build` to emit compiled server output.

 ## Project Structure